Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 <br /><br />
 ### 7.1 Token Supply

 The overall Taraxa token supply is 2<sup>53</sup> – 1 = 9007199254740991 tokens, with all tokens minted in the genesis block at network launch.
+This number was chosen because it is the largest safe integer in javascript.

 This number may seem big, but we are simply expanding the number of tokens into its smallest units.
 For example, BTC has a total supply of 21 million tokens, but each BTC token is divisible into a further 100 million Satoshis, which means the effective supply is 2100000000000000 total Satoshis, which is approximately 2<sup>50.899311</sup>, which is on the same order of magnitude (within 1dB) as Taraxa’s tokens.